Mark112887/MKV_Video_Audio_Subtitle_Tool/README.md

 # MKV Video Audio & Subtitle Tool

-A desktop application for batch-processing MKV video files — changing display aspect ratio, removing subtitles, and filtering audio tracks — all without re-encoding.
+A desktop application for processing MKV video files — individually or in batch — changing display aspect ratio, removing subtitles and closed captions, and filtering audio tracks — all without re-encoding.
 Powered by mkvtoolnix for fast, lossless container operations.

 <div align="center">